Locality (linguistics)

-In linguistics, locality refers to the proximity of elements in a linguistic structure.
+In linguistics, locality is the proximity of elements in a linguistic structure.
 Constraints on locality limit the span over which rules can apply to a particular structure.
 Theories of transformational grammar use syntactic locality constraints to explain restrictions on argument selection, syntactic binding, and syntactic movement.

 Where locality is observed

 Locality is observed in a number of linguistic contexts, and most notably with: